-INSULATED HIGH POWER DIESEL HYDRONIC HOT WATER FOR COMMERICAL INSTALLATION, FOOD TRUCKS, LARGE BOATS or LARGER OFF GRID APPLICATIONS
+INSULATED HIGH POWER DIESEL HYDRONIC HOT WATER FOR COMMERICAL INSTALLATION, FOOD TRUCKS or LARGER OFF GRID APPLICATIONS

 The DH30-M12 is our largest and most powerful hydronic system for applications which need a lot of hot water and have space for a larger system.